WPDevelopers/notificationx/README.txt

 ### 🔝 FEATURES: ###

-- Super simple interface and easy to set up the notifications alert
+- Super simple interface, ready themes, and advanced design options to easily set up notifications alerts
+- Quick Builder Setup to improve user experience
 - Supports WooCommerce, Easy Digital Download, Freemius, Envato
 - Customization option to the display across the site, on specific posts, pages or exclude from the specific location
-- Advanced **9+ integrations** to power up your social proof marketing strategies
+- Advanced **15+ integrations** to power up your social proof marketing strategies
-- Connect NotificationX with **Zapier** to build absolutely anything
+- Connect NotificationX with **Zapier** to build absolutely anything [PRO]
+- Global Queue Management to get full control over your popup notifications [PRO]
+- Advanced Role Management to decide who can create or edit notifications & check Analytics report [PRO]
-- Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked, or even its Click-through Rate
+- Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked or even its Click-through Rate
-- Option to deactivate unnecessary integrations to keep the site lite
+- Option to deactivate unnecessary integrations to keep the site lightweight
 - Review Popup will increase your engagement and credibility.